Search This Blog

 🗓️ July 13, 2026 (2nd Monday in July)

-• Opening day to reserve athletic fields and other outdoor facilities (e.g. school tennis courts, outdoor basketball courts, and parking lots) for dates of use August 16 through November 30.
+• Opening day to reserve athletic fields and other outdoor facilities (e.g. school tennis courts and parking lots) for dates of use August 16 through November 30.

 🗓️ August 10, 2026 (2nd Monday in August)